 Early Childhood Education & Literacy Grants

-Support for the Aging Community in Central Kentucky
+Support for the Aging Community in Central and Eastern Kentucky

-With funding from the Beulah S. Mays Charitable Endowment, Blue Grass Community Foundation seeks to provide support to nonprofit organizations that are directly serving older adults in Central and Eastern Kentuncky.
+With funding from the Beulah S. Mays Charitable Endowment, Blue Grass Community Foundation seeks to provide support to nonprofit organizations that are directly serving older adults in Central and Eastern Kentucky.

 The Community Foundation is focused on supporting organizations that specifically serve individuals impacted by the challenges of aging and age-related diseases.
 Special consideration will be given to those organizations addressing the needs of older adults suffering from dementia-related diseases and their caregivers; as well as those organizations whose services benefit underserved populations, including low-income individuals and people of color.
 This opportunity is made available exclusively to those nonprofits and agencies whose primary mission is focused on the aging community, dementia, and other age-related issues.

-Proposals for project support, as well as general operating support will be considered.
+Proposals for project support, as well as general operating support, are typically considered.

 GRANTS AVAILABLE FOR BOYLE COUNTY